tolitius/grete/README.md

 }
 ```

-this is the "`process`" function from a previuos example with a group by topic:
+this is the "`process`" function from a previous example with a group by topic:

 ```java
 static void process(ConsumerRecords<byte[], byte[]> records) {